-The Texas Savings and Loan dygriff announced approval of Department approved Monday the second of two applications by San Angelo savings associations for branch offices in Ozona,
+The Texas Savings and Loan dygriff announced approval of Department approved Monday the second of two applications by San Angelo savings associations for branch offices in month to six weeks.
+Bunyard said SASA currently does a good volume of business in the Crockett County city.